FAQs for Graduate Students

 Must I complete all required courses in my current program of study before I apply?

 No. Proof of graduation from your program needs to be submitted at the time of matriculation into our program.

-Will the university accept photocopies of GRE and TOEFL?
+Will the university accept photocopies of TOEFL?

 All scores must be uploaded electronically.
 While self-reported scores are useful for informal evaluation, the official report of your scores from ETS must arrive before final review and admission can be offered.
 If you have a problem with your upload, please contact the UNC Graduate School.

-What is the department code for GRE and TOEFL?
+What is the department code for TOEFL?